JackWillz/Projects/README.md

 **Data Analysis and API**: Using the Riot API to gather data about LoL player, attempting to prove whether "tilted" players are more likely to lose their next game.
 Used for creating the Medium article:

+**Champion Classification using UMAP and KMeans**: Using Champion statistics alongside UMAP dimensionality reduction to classify LoL champions into four per lane.
+Used for article and future work (reference to follow)